dellyu03/Basic-Grammars-of-Few-Programming-Language/README.md

 # Content
 - ## Basic Grammars
-    - [Basic Programming Grammars that I use (Organized by language)](./Basic-Programming-Grammars-That-I-Use/Basic-Grammars.md)
+    - [Basic Programming Syntaxses that I use (Organized by language)](./Bassic-Programming-Syntaxes/Basic-Programming-Syntaxes.md)
     - Language-specific knowledge I need to know when developing